flowground/amazonaws-com-servicecatalog-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### CreateProvisionedProductPlan
-### <p>Creates a plan.
+<blockquote><p>Creates a plan.
 A plan includes the list of resources to be created (when provisioning a new product) or modified (when updating a provisioned product) when the plan is executed.</p> <p>You can create one plan per provisioned product.
 To create a plan for an existing provisioned product, the product status must be AVAILBLE or TAINTED.</p> <p>To view the resource changes in the change set, use <a>DescribeProvisionedProductPlan</a>.
-To create or modify the provisioned product, use <a>ExecuteProvisionedProductPlan</a>.</p>
+To create or modify the provisioned product, use <a>ExecuteProvisionedProductPlan</a>.</p></blockquote>

 #### Input Parameters
 * `Action` - _required_